tonytins/akina/specs/grammar.md

 ## Compound Words

-Akina allows for combining or more words.
-For example, two CVCV and CVCVCV words, for example, can combined to mean something
+Akina allows for compound words.
+For example, two CVCV and CVCVCV or VCVCV words, with the appended word dropping it's first vowel, can be combined to mean something in relation to the root word.

 ## Passive